Ircama/osm-carto-tutorials/pages/90_rendering-hw-sw.md

 The update process foresees the re-rendering of z0-12; then any tile older than the style file is treated as dirty so that it will be re-rendered (if possible) when it is next requested[^2].

-Summary of the hardware and software configuration of the OpenStreetMap production tile servers as found in some GitHub posts and sites.

-There are [three](http://munin.openstreetmap.org/) tile servers at the time of writing:
+There are the following [three](http://munin.openstreetmap.org/) tile servers at the time of writing, with link to the related hw configuration:

 * [vial.openstreetmap.org](https://hardware.openstreetmap.org/servers/vial.openstreetmap.org/)
 * [orm.openstreetmap](https://hardware.openstreetmap.org/servers/orm.openstreetmap.org/)
 * [yevaud.openstreetmap](https://hardware.openstreetmap.org/servers/yevaud.openstreetmap.org/)

-Main sw configuration of the tile servers (information from [Upgrade tileservers to mapnik3 - chef issue log](https://github.com/openstreetmap/chef/issues/39) and from [here](https://github.com/gravitystorm/openstreetmap-carto/issues/2080#issuecomment-249390120)):
+Summary of the software configuration of the tile servers as found in some GitHub posts and sites[^3][^4]:

 * O.S. version: Ubuntu 16.04.1 LTS (old outdated ref. [here](https://github.com/openstreetmap/operations/issues/104))
 * Mapnik version: 3.0.9 (Mapnik 3 is now required)